naturalisticbrain/research-journal/research-journal/research/budapest.md

 **This project has been submitted to SfN 2023 and will be presented as a poster in November 2023, Washington DC, USA.**

+### 10/16/2023 - 10/20/2023
+- We did find some errors in removing confounds in cifti files; then we did single-subject comparison using old nifti, cifti, new nifti on ridge regression with GPT-2 embedding; ranking from good to bad: old nifti > cifti > new nifti (SN).
+Because the original fmri data was in 3x3x3.5mm space while cifti and new nifti are in isotopic 2mm space so we decided to rerun fMRIPrep without resampling the brain...it's happening
+- While waiting for fMRIPrep to be done, we can start coding for HMM (hopefully done this weekend)

 ### 10/09/2023 - 10/13/2023
 - Encoding models (6 in total) were almost done; but then we found the results suspicious — STS has super high activation across all models, even the messy ones; we had the results from the old fmri data as a baseline; need to double check what happened in this newly preprocessed data before we proceed to the next step.